-To prevent the spread of COVID-19, face coverings will be required for all District staff members, students, and visitors who are present in school district buildings.
-Face coverings will also be required on school grounds in circumstances where social distancing (six feet of distance between individuals) cannot be maintained.
-Face coverings are masks or other cloth face coverings which cover an individual's nose and mouth.
+Face Coverings on School Premises In light of current guidelines from the CDC and IDPH, face coverings are now optional for all District staff members, students, and visitors who are present in school district buildings, except when in a school health office or if required by the District otherwise to prevent the spread of COVID-19.
+When worn face coverings are masks or other cloth face coverings which cover an individual's nose and mouth.
 They should be fitted to the face, but permit breathing without restriction.
-Face shields may not be used in place of face coverings
+Face shields may not be used in place of face coverings when requested.